The Problem With Capitalism

 transaction between adults is allowed if and only if there is no use of

-physical force or threat of same—let’s call this the Prime Directive.
+physical force or threat of same—let’s call this the Prime

-society tolerates coercion and violence of all kinds, yet is extremely
+our society tolerates coercion and violence of all kinds, yet is extremely

 intolerant of freedom in many spheres of life.)
 Of course, beyond this most